 OP 63.06: Solid Waste Disposal by University Personnel and On-campus Trash Pickup

-REVIEW: This OP will be reviewed in August of odd-numbered years by the Managing Director of Services with recommended revisions forwarded to the Assistant Vice President for Operations who will forward substantive revisions to the Vice President for Administration and Finance and Chief Financial Officer.
+REVIEW: This OP will be reviewed in August of odd-numbered years by the Managing Director of Grounds Maintenance with recommended revisions forwarded to the Associate Vice President for Operations who will forward substantive revisions to the Senior Vice President for Administration & Finance and Chief Financial Officer.